Gagan2024/eCovid_Clinic.github.io/README.md

 # PROJECT TITLE
-# ALL IN ONE COVID-19 PORTAL
+# ALL IN ONE COVID PORTAL

 🏥 eCocid_Clinc